ejschoen/clojure-solr/README.rst

                                  {"id" "testdoc.3", "name" "a final test"}])
         (commit!)
         (search "test")
-        (search "test" :rows 2))
+        (search "test" :rows 2)
+        (search* "test" {:rows 2 :df "pages"})

 - Advanced Usage

+  - Since release 4.0.0, the Clojure wrapper around SolrJ has been refactored to use a middleware architecture, much like Ring.
+    Middleware handlers are responsible for converting parameters to search or search* into SolrJ parameters, or injecting additional parameters into SolrJ queries, and are also responsible for converting search results into entries in the returned sequence of document maps or in the search result metadata.
+The default middleware stack handles common use cases: searching with faceting and/or pivoting, optionally with a cursor, highlighting, collapsing and expanding results.

-  - Parameters can be passed as a map, that contains Solr parameter names as keywords e.g (start, fields, facet-filters, etc..)
+  - Optional parameters can be passed as a map to search*, that contains Solr parameter names as keywords e.g (start, fields, facet-filters, etc..)

   ::

       Optional keys, passed in a map:
-      :method :get or :post (default :get)
-      :rows Number of rows to return (default is Solr default: 1000) :start Offset into query result at which to start returning rows (default 0) :fields Fields to return
-      :facet-fields Discrete-valued fields to facet.
-Can be a string, keyword, or map containing {:name ... :prefix ...}.
-      :facet-queries Vector of facet queries, each encoded in a string or a map of {:name, :value, :formatter}.  :formatter is optional and defaults to the raw query formatter.
-The result is in the :facet-queries response.
+      :collapse Name of field to collapse search results upon, or map of {!collapse ...} keys and values (requires wrap-collapse middleware, enabled by default)
+      :cursor-mark true or a previous next-cursor-mark value from a previous search' metadata (requires wrap-cursor-mark middleware [enabled by default],
+                   and :sort option with a unique field name) :debugQuery true/false enable (default) or disable query debug values from Solr (requires wrap-debug middleware, enabled by default)
+      :expand Name of field upon which to expand collapsed search results, or map of expand.* parameters
+              (requires wrap-expand middleware, enabled by default)
       :facet-date-ranges Date fields to facet as a vector or maps.
-Each map contains :field Field name
-      :tag Optional, for referencing in a pivot facet :start Earliest date (as java.util.Date)
-      :end Latest date (as java.util.Date)
+Each map contains :end Latest date (as java.util.Date)
+          :field Field name
-      :gap Faceting gap, as String, per Solr (+1HOUR, etc)
+          :gap Faceting gap, as String, per Solr (+1HOUR, etc) :hardend Boolean (See Solr doc).
-      :others  Comma-separated string: before,after,between,none,all.
 Optional.
           :include Comma-separated string: lower,upper,edge,outer,all.
 Optional.
-      :hardend Boolean (See Solr doc).
-Optional.
           :missing Boolean--return empty buckets if true.
 Optional.
+          :others  Comma-separated string: before,after,between,none,all.
+Optional.
+          :start Earliest date (as java.util.Date)
+          :tag Optional, for referencing in a pivot facet
+        Note: All faceting requires wrap-faceting middleware, enabled by default :facet-fields Discrete-valued fields to facet.
+Can be a string, keyword, or map containing {:name ... :prefix ...}.
+      :facet-filters Solr filter expression on facet values.
+Passed as a map in the form: {:name 'facet-name' :value 'facet-value' :formatter (fn [name value] ...) } where :formatter is optional and is used to format the query.
+      :facet-hier-sep Useful for path hierarchy token faceting.
+A regex, such as \\|.
+      :facet-mincount Minimum number of docs in a facet for the bucket to be returned.
       :facet-numeric-ranges Numeric fields to facet, as a vector of maps.
 Map fields as for date ranges, but start, end and gap must be numbers.
-      :facet-mincount Minimum number of docs in a facet for the bucket to be returned.
-      :facet-hier-sep Useful for path hierarchy token faceting.
-A regex, such as \\|.
-      :facet-filters Solr filter expression on facet values.
-Passed as a map in the form: {:name 'facet-name' :value 'facet-value' :formatter (fn [name value] ...) } where :formatter is optional and is used to format the query.
       :facet-pivot-fields Vector of pivots to compute, each a list of facet fields.
-If a facet is tagged (e.g., {:tag ts} in :facet-date-ranges) then the string should be {!range=ts}other-facet.
+       If a facet is tagged (e.g., {:tag ts} in :facet-date-ranges), then the string should be {!range=ts}other-facet.
        Otherwise, use comma separated lists: this-facet,other-facet.
+       (requires wrap-pivoting middleware, enabled by default)
+      :facet-queries Vector of facet queries, each encoded in a string or a map of {:name, :value, :formatter}.  :formatter is optional and defaults to the raw query formatter.
+The result is in the :facet-queries response.
+      :fields Fields to return
+      :method :get or :post (default :get)
+      :request-handler (alternative request handler)
+      :rows Number of rows to return (default is Solr default: 1000) :sort Sort field and direction (e.g., "modified desc")
+      :spellcheck.* Spellcheck options (requires: wrap-spellcheck middleware
+                                                  and handler must configure spellcheck)
+      :start Offset into query result at which to start returning rows (default 0) :suggester-name  Name of suggester dictionary (requires wrap-suggest middleware, and may need an alternative request handler) :all-suggesters  Return suggestions from all responding suggesters
   ::

     (with-connection...